anvilproject/anvil-portal/content/content-guide/creating-a-new-page.md

  With the front matter created its time to add the page content in mardown.
 See one of the many [markdown guides](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) on the internet

  ## Add the page URL to the siteMap.js
- To get your page added to the siteMap and deployed, please open a pull requst for for your new page in the [Github Project](https://github.com/anvilproject/anvil-portal/pulls) for the Anvil portal repository.
+ To get your page added to the siteMap and deployed, please open a pull requst for for your new page in the [Github Project](https://github.com/anvilproject/anvil-portal/pulls) for the AnVIL portal repository.